 Some people wonder if it wouldn't just be better to ditch Facebook altogether.
-Also, I've noticed that if someone is feeling socially out of place and alienated from most people, they can focus on certain things as symbols of everything it is about society they can't relate to.
+Also, I've noticed that if someone is feeling socially out of place and alienated, they can focus on certain things as symbols of everything it is about society they can't relate to.
 Partying, clubbing, reality TV, and celebrity gossip are common targets.
 Facebook can be another one.
 Someone may be feeling that disconnect, and they can look at Facebook and think, "This is what most people are about?
 Posting what they ate for lunch, and putting up pictures where they're proud of how wasted they got?"

 - It's a really convenient way to organize get togethers.
 Create an official event, or just a message to a bunch of people, and then let them work out the details.

 - Done properly and in moderation, it can be a good way to show your personality.
 Through your status updates, 'Liked' pages, or videos or articles you link to, you can let your friends know a bit about what makes you tick.
 I can think of acquaintances I've added to Facebook, who when I read their listed Interests, or saw a story they linked to, thought, "Oh wow, I didn't know they were into that stuff."

 You can mitigate a lot of the annoyances easily enough:

 - Hide status updates from friends who don't post anything that interesting to you.

 - Keep a smaller number of contacts.
 Your news feed will be a lot less cluttered if you're not seeing status updates from scores of people you barely know.

 - Change your settings so your contacts can't see how many friends you have, if you're prone to worrying about whether people will judge over your number of connections.